hynek/structlog/docs/index.md

 ## Basics

-The following chapters teach you all you need to use *structlog* productively.
+The first chapters teach you all you need to use *structlog* productively.
-If you're already convinced that you want to play with it, skip ahead to our [Getting Started tutorial](getting-started.md)!
-The remaining chapters build gently on each other.
+They build gently on each other, so ideally, read them in order.

 ```{toctree}